Frequently Asked Questions

 For many people, the purchase of a home is the largest investment they will ever make.
 Therefore, it is important to have the home visually inspected inside and outside for potentially costly defects.
 The inspection is thorough, but is not technically exhaustive as it is only visual.

-200% Guarantee: If you’re not completely satisfied at the end of your home inspection, we’ll give you a full refund AND pay for another inspector of your choice to complete a second inspection.
+200% Guarantee: If you’re not completely satisfied with the inspector’s service at the conclusion of your home inspection, we’ll give you a full refund AND pay for another inspector of your choice to complete a second inspection.
 Please note that the fee paid to the new inspection company may not exceed the original home inspection fee charged by Inspecticore.
-You must be present for the duration of the inspection and are required to notify Inspecticore prior to the release of the written inspection report.
-The offer is invalid once the report has been generated and released.
+You must be present for the duration of the inspection and are required to notify Inspecticore at the conclusion of the onsite inspection.

 Contact us with any questions regarding our warranties.

 What does a normal inspection cover?

 Our complete visual home inspection includes the following: